-New for 2024: For organizations requesting \$10,000 or less in total grant funding, simplified program financials may be submitted.
-Applicants should include only the following information in their simplified program financials for each program they are applying for:
+For organizations requesting \$10,000 or less in total grant funding, the online application will provide an option to enter simplified revenues and expenses directly into the application.
+This option applies only to programs that been delivered more than 12 months and are a distinct portion of the organization's operations.
+Applicants must include the following information for the simplified program financials for each program they are applying for:

-- Total program revenue for the previous fiscal year (or year-to-date for programs operating less than 12 months) - Total program expenses for the previous fiscal year (or year-to-date for programs operating less than 12 months) - Identify government funding as separate line items (name of funding source and amount) - If applicable, provide in-kind contributions (both as a revenue and expense) and an in-kind summary - Program budgets for the current or next fiscal year are not required.
+- Total program revenue for the previous fiscal year - Total program expenses for the previous fiscal year - Identify government funding as separate line items (name of funding source and amount) - If applicable, provide in-kind contributions (both as a revenue and expense) and an inkind summary - Program budgets for the current or next fiscal year are not required https://www2.gov.bc.ca/gov/content/sports-culture/gambling-fundraising/gaming-grants/documents-forms/ application-resources#Examples